swapnil20601/expense-tracker/README.md

 ### Deployment

 This application has been deployed to a container-based cloud platform **Heroku**.<br />
-[Click here](https://swapnil-star-war-api-app.herokuapp.com/) to checkout the app live.
+[Click here](https://expense-tracker-swapnil.herokuapp.com/) to checkout the app live and play around with it.

 ### Author